-If you’re an incurable night owl who doesn’t get up until after 9 each morning, you don’t want to land in the apartment under the early-rising tuba player.
+If you’re an incurable night owl who doesn’t get up until after nine each morning, you don’t want to land in the apartment under the early-rising tuba player.
 You won’t know much about your neighbors until you move in, but you can listen to the noise that filters in from the surrounding apartments to get an idea.

 7.)
-General condition of apartment
+The general condition of the apartment

 As you walk through the apartment, flush the toilets, run the sinks and showers, check out the electric sockets and try out the windows.
 Make sure everything is in perfect working order before you sign the lease.